 Now, where do you plan to camp along your journey?
 If you’re staying in campgrounds, let’s be conservative and say that your campsite costs will be $60 nightly, and you’ll stay in campgrounds 10 nights.
 That’s another cost of $600.
 Let’s also add in $300 for food, and of course fuel at a cost of $780 based on your vehicle getting 15 miles per gallon @ $2.50 per gallon.

 Park fee, entertainment, $300

 What do you think, is it worth the cost?

 I based a lot of these costs on traveling with a family of four.
 Most travel experts will tell you to plan on a cost of $150 per person per day when staying in hotels, rental car and food, beverage and entertainment costs, and even more if you’re planning on visiting theme parks.
 That cost would come to $8,400 so if you’re conservative you could trim this down a bit more, but either way it’s going to be costly for a 14-day trip.

-If you were planning on this trip to be a once in a lifetime experience for you or your family, it may be worth the cost.
+If you were planning on this road trip to be a once in a lifetime experience for you or your family, it may be worth the cost.
 However, if you’re planning on doing this type of trip annually, it may not be in your best interest to spend this kind of money.